MyHealth.Alberta.ca Network

 Everyone has a gender identity.
 Gender identity is a person’s internal, deeply held sense of their identity as woman/girl, man/boy, fluid among genders or no gender.
 It is not determined by sex, and is not defined by sexual orientation.
 For many people, their gender identity matches the sex they were assigned at birth; this is called cisgender.
 For others, their gender identity does not match the sex they were assigned at birth.
 They may use terms like transgender, trans, agender, non-binary, gender fluid, gender queer, or others, to describe their gender identity.
 The umbrella term ‘trans’ is mainly used here, to describe people whose gender identity does not match the sex they were assigned at birth.
 While this umbrella term does not fit everyone, the intention is to be as inclusive as possible.

 Gender expression is about how someone presents themselves to the world around them.
 It includes the way they dress, their hairstyle, their makeup, and other aspects of their appearance.
-It also includes their name and pronouns a person uses.
+It also includes their name and the pronouns a person uses.
 Some men wear makeup, some women have facial hair.
-You can’t assume someone’s gender identity by looking at them.

 To learn about how gender identity and expression relate to sexual orientation and sex assigned at birth, see the Every Body Tool.